 b.
 Financial statements in U.S. dollars:

-A majority of the revenues of the Company is generated in U.S. dollars (“dollars”).
+A majority of the revenues of the Company are generated in U.S. dollars (“dollars”).
 In addition, a substantial portion of the Company’s costs are incurred in dollars.
 Management believes that the dollar is the primary currency of the economic environment in which the Company operates.
 Thus, the functional and reporting currency of the Company including most of its subsidiaries is the dollar.
-Accordingly, monetary accounts maintained in currencies other than dollars are remeasured into dollars, with resulting gains and losses reflected in the consolidated statements of comprehensive income as financial income or expenses, as appropriate.
+Accordingly, monetary accounts maintained in currencies other than dollars are remeasured into dollars, with resulting gains and losses reflected in the consolidated statements of operations as financial income or expenses, as appropriate.

 c.
 Principles of consolidation:

 The consolidated financial statements include the accounts of Arotech and its wholly owned subsidiaries.
 Intercompany balances and transactions have been eliminated upon consolidation.

 Cash equivalents are short-term highly liquid investments that are readily convertible to cash with maturities of three months or less when acquired.